The Monte Carlo simulation is a technique to handle uncertainty.

 Imagine that a new product should be launched.
 You define in advance

 which parameters (or better variables) influence the success of the product and assign them a concrete value in the spreadsheet.
-Let us assume that the demand growth in a given year is between -3% and
+Let us assume that the demand growth in a given year is assumed to be

-+ 3%.
-In the most likely case you expect a growth rate of +2% which is entered
+between -3% and + 3%.
+In the most likely case you expect a growth rate of +2%,

-This is exactly where the Monte Carlo simulation comes in.
-You define in advance how the uncertain variables can behave by choosing from a variety of possible distributions.
+This is exactly where the Monte Carlo simulation with MC FLO comes in.
+You define in advance how the uncertain variables can behave by choosing effortlessly from a variety of possible distributions.
 For example you may choose the normal distribution, the PERT distribution or, as shown in the picture above, the triangular distribution.
+If you already have data from the past and want to use it for your calculations, you can use the built-in estimator to select a suitable distribution.
 With MC FLO you even have the opportunity to select time series for forecasts.